All tools in one place. Search and launch any kit.

 Friendship Maintenance Ritual

-1) Weekly: send a voice note, a meme, or an invite.
+How to Apply1) Weekly: send a voice note, a meme, or an

 • Rituals make maintenance automatic.